-- 1. Do not carry people down stairs unless using an evacuation chair. - If they are unable to exit via the stairs, place them in an EXIT stairwell lobby.
+- Do not carry people down stairs unless you are using an evacuation chair that you have been trained to operate. - If they are unable to exit via the stairs, place them in an EXIT stairwell lobby with an assistant.
 Make sure that the lobby is clear of people before entering, and check that all smoke stop doors are closed. - Inform the building or floor warden of the person's location, and alert Security on 966 (internal phone) or 0800 373 7550 (mobile phone). - 4.
-If after hours, call 111 and inform the Fire Service of the person's location. - 5.If required, wait with the person until the Fire Service arrives.
+If there is an assistance register for the building, call all of those people registered and verify their locations. - 5.
+If after hours, call 111 and inform the Fire Service of the person's location.